allenai/atlantes/README.md

 # Atlantes

 This repository stores the ATLAS model alongside training, inference, and deployment libraries for real-time global-scale GPS trajectory modeling.
 The models were developed at Ai2 and are currently deployed in the [skylight](https://www.skylight.global/) maritime intelligence platform.
+Read more about the model on [arXiv](https://arxiv.org/abs/2504.19036v1).

 ## Repository Structure